Ulaskarakoc/ukblog/content/publication/karakocc-1871-industrialization/index.md

 publication_types:
 - 6
 abstract: ''
-publication: '*The Spread of Modern Industry to the Periphery since 1871, Oxford University Press*'
+publication: '*in The Spread of Modern Industry to the Periphery since 1871, pp.142-165, Oxford University Press*'
 ---